elsampsa/valkka-examples/docs/intro.rst

 The problem
 -----------

 *So, yet another media player?
-I need to stream video into my python/Qt program and I want something that can be developed fast and is easy to integrate into my code.
+I need to stream video from my IP camera into my python/Qt program and I want something that can be developed fast and is easy to integrate into my code.
 What's here for me?*

 If you just need to stream video from your IP cameras, decode it and show it on the screen, we recommend a standard media player, say, VLC and its python bindings.